 – Animal welfare in relation to capture and containment.

 We’ve compiled a full 12 day itinerary that covers all of the above areas but it is important to understand that the world of wildlife is unpredictable and circumstances can often change very quickly.
 Whilst your course is based on a structured itinerary, these activities are subject to the needs and requirements of the Shamwari veterinary team during your time on the reserve.
 Whatever you do, we guarantee that this experience will be invaluable for your vet training.
 And if you’re a “pre” vet student looking for some first-hand experience with wildlife, then head on over to our “Pre” Vet Eco Experience project page and take a look.

 The centre boasts twin rooms with ensuite shower and toilet facilities with a communal safe and storage in each room.
-There is also a number of communal facilities including a lecture theatre, swimming pool, canteen, storage fridge, lounge and entertainment area, television and DVD access, computer and internet access.
+There is also a number of communal facilities including a lecture theatre, swimming pool, canteen, storage fridge, lounge entertainment area, television and DVD’s, computer and internet access.

 Three meals are provided on a daily basis.
 Meals will either be served at the facility itself or taken as a pre-packed serving, depending on planned or as result of unscheduled activities.

 Laundry services are provided once a week.

 Shamwari Game Reserve is located in the Eastern Cape of South Africa and is undoubtedly one of the most beautiful and interesting regions on planet Earth.
 The Eastern Cape’s biodiversity is unmatched in Southern-Africa.